crlsrgz/Moi-Vitesse/README.md

 # Moi

-## ViteJS Boilerplate for ReactJS
+## ViteJS Boilerplate for ReactJS and R3F

 ## Installation

-Clone this repo and install using npm
+Clone this repo and install

 ```bash
 npm i